dhruvmalladi/dhruvmalladi.github.io/index.md

         <!-- Profile picture (me.png) -->
         <img src="/assets/me.png" alt="My Photo" class="profile-pic">
         <h2>Dhruv Malladi</h2>
         <p>Welcome to my personal website!
 To make it clear, I am not the best coder by any means.
-Please email me at <a href="mailto:dmalladi35@gmail.com">dmalladi35@gmail.com</a> if you have any concerns!</p>
+Please email me at <a href="mailto:dmalladi35@gmail.com">dmalladi35@gmail.com</a> if you have any concerns at all!</p>
     </div>
 </div>